Towards classification of codimension 1 foliations on threefolds of general type: Preliminaries

 \begin{proposition} Let $f \colon \overline X \to X$ be a finite surjective morphism of projective varieties.
 Let $\FF$ be a codimension $1$ foliation on $X$ and denote by $\overline\FF$ the induced foliation on $\overline X$.
 Then the canonical classes of $\FF$ and $\overline\FF$ are related by the formula Here the sum is over prime divisors $D$ on $\overline X$ with ramification index $r_D$, and $\epsilon(D)$ is zero if $D$ is $\overline\FF$-invariant and $1$ otherwise.

 In particular, if $f \colon \overline{X} \to X$ is a ramified cover with $\FF$-invariant branch divisor then $K_{\overline \FF} = f^*K_{\FF}$. \end{proposition}

-We will need an adjunction formula for foliations induced on general hyperplane sections of a projective variety \cite[Lemma 2.9]{AD19}.
+We will need an adjunction formula for foliations induced on general hyperplane sections on a projective variety (see \cite[Proposition 3.6]{Dru21} and \cite[Lemma 2.9]{AD19} for the proof).

-\begin{proposition} Let $X$ be a smooth projective variety and let $\FF$ be a codimension $1$ foliation on $X$.
-Let $A$ be a very ample divisor on $X$ and take a general element $D \in |A|$.
-Then $\FF$ induces a codimension $1$ foliation $\FF|_D$ on $D$ such that \end{proposition}
+\begin{proposition} Let $X$ be a smooth projective variety of dimension at least 3 and let $\FF$ be a codimension $1$ foliation on $X$.
+Let $D \in |L|$ be a general divisor in a very ample linear system on $X$.
+Then $\FF$ induces a codimension $1$ foliation $\FF_D$ on $D$ such that \end{proposition}